How can we assess human-agent interactions? Case studies in software agent design: Introduction

 Our current best tool for diagnosing and improving agent performance is a rigorous measure of accuracy on agent benchmarks.
 Fortunately, given the importance and interest in agents, there is now a variety of benchmarks that can be used across areas, such as software engineering~\citep{swe-bench,yang2024swe,zan2025multi}, web browsing~\citep{zhou2023webarena,koh2024visualwebarenaevaluatingmultimodalagents}, and scientific discovery~\citep{chen2024scienceagentbench}.
 On the other hand, these benchmarks are largely based on the premise of \emph{full task automation}, where the agent finishes a well-specified task with no user feedback.
 Though some have claimed that agents will be eventual replacements for large swaths of human work~\citep{replace}, in reality, current agentic systems work closely together with human supervisors to \emph{complete tasks collaboratively}.
 While there has been some attempts to simulate human interaction~\citep{vijayvargiya2025interactive,pan2025benchmarks}, to our knowledge, there has not, to date been a rigorous evaluation protocol proposed or empirical results presented in this setting.

-In this paper, we make two major steps towards \emph{rigorous assessment of human-agent interactions}.
-First, we propose \systemName---Prediction-powered User Label Synthesis and Evaluation---a three-step framework for measuring the effect of a proposed agent change (Figure~\ref{fig:framework}, top).
-The framework begins with setting up the interface and data collection mechanism for user feedback from human-agent interactions.
+In this paper, we make two major steps towards \emph{rigorous assessment of human-agent interactions}. \textbf{First, we propose \texttt{PULSE}---Prediction-powered User Label Synthesis and Evaluation---a three-step framework for measuring the effect of a proposed agent chang} (Figure~\ref{fig:framework}, top).
+First, we set up the interface and data collection mechanism for user feedback from human-agent interactions.
 We then train an ML model to predict user satisfaction by extracting important features about the user, agent, and task completion status.
 Finally, we extend prediction-powered inference~\citep{angelopoulos2023ppi++} to provide valid confidence intervals about the effect size of a proposed agent change.
-In our case studies, we find that our framework can reduce confidence interval widths by an average of nearly 40\% compared to a standard A/B test.
+In our case studies, we find that \texttt{PULSE} can reduce confidence interval widths by an average of nearly 40\% compared to a standard A/B test.

+\textbf{Second, we deployed \texttt{PULSE} in the wild to conduct the first large-scale evaluation of agent designs, in software engineering application} (Figure~\ref{fig:framework}, bottom).
+We focus on software agents as they are arguably the most commercially impactful use case of current agents~\citep{copilot,cursor,devin, wang2024openhands,claude}.
+Further, software engineering is also one of the most developed domains for agent benchmarking, making it an ideal testbed for comparing benchmark performance to in-the-wild human feedback.
+We use a web-based platform where users perform day-to-day coding tasks with OpenHands~\citep{wang2024openhands}, an open-source, state-of-the-art software engineering agent.
+Across over 36k sessions and 15k users, we conducted three case studies that varied the choice of LLM backbone and scaffolding changes, like the planning strategy and memory mechanism.